 The OAIC can investigate privacy complaints from individuals about our business if we are specifically caught by the Privacy Act 1988 (Privacy Act).
 We also follow the Notifiable Data Breach obligations imposed by the Privacy Act.

 Before a client can lodge a complaint with the OAIC, they will generally need to complain directly to ourselves and allow 30 days for it to respond.
 If they do not receive a response within 30 days, or they are dissatisfied with our response, they may then complain to the OAIC.

 Complaints to the OAIC must be made in writing.
 Further information on the complaints process is available for clients wishing to complain regarding a Privacy Breach at www.oaic.gov.au

 In certain situations it is likely that that some or all of the Personal Information that you provide to us may be disclosed to businesses that operate overseas.
 This would only occur where the product provider / intermediary is based overseas – e.g. Lloyds of London syndicates or brokers and other overseas based insurers and intermediaries or in situations where we utilise “Cloud Computing” services that are situated outside Australia.

-In all such cases we commit to making reasonable enquiries to ensure that these organisations comply with their local privacy legislation where such legislation is comparable to the Australian legislation and to comply with the key components of Australian Privacy legislation in cases where their local legislation is considered inadequate or non existent.
+In all such cases, unless we expressly inform you and obtain your consent to the contrary, we commit to making reasonable enquiries to ensure that these organisations comply with their local privacy legislation where such legislation is comparable to the Australian legislation and to comply with the key components of Australian Privacy legislation in cases where their local legislation is considered inadequate or non-existent.